• Skip to primary navigation

 Steps Overview:

-If the dough is sticky you can dust your counter with a little bit of flour or icing sugar before rolling out the dough to about ¼ inch thickness.
-Using a cookie cutter, cut as many cookies as you can and place cookies on the baking sheet.
-Gather the scraps and re-roll the dough.
-Cut out more cookies until you've used up all the cookie dough.
+6. If the dough is sticky you can dust your counter with a little bit of flour or icing sugar before rolling out the dough to about 1/4 inch thickness.

-Bake the cookies in the oven for 8 to 11 minutes, rotating the sheet halfway through the baking time.
+9. Bake cookies in the oven for 8 to 11 minutes, rotating the sheet halfway through the baking time.
 Bake until cookies look set and are slightly golden underneath.
-Let cookies rest on the baking sheet for a few minutes before removing them to a rack to cool completely.

-Matcha Green Tea Sugar Cookies on white dish with mug of matcha latte.
+Matcha green tea sugar cookies on white dish with mug of matcha latte.

 How to Decorate Sugar Cookies

-Cookies can be decorated with melted white chocolate and sprinkles of your choice.
-I recommend working with half the chocolate chips at a time.
-To melt the chocolate, place the chips in a microwave-safe bowl, and melt in the microwave in 25 seconds increments, stirring after each increment until chocolate is melted.
+To melt the white chocolate chips, place them in a microwave-safe bowl, and melt in the microwave in 25 seconds increments, stirring after each increment until the chocolate is melted.

 Don't forget to take a look at my Holiday Favourites for more baking inspiration and sweet and savoury holiday-themed recipes.
-Enjoy!

-Matcha Green Tea Sugar Cookies
+Matcha Sugar Cookies Recipe

-Slightly Adapted from Sally's Baking Addiction
+Author: Adapted from Sally's Baking Addiction

 4.84 from 12 votes

-Prep Time 1 hr 10 mins
+Prep Time 1 hour 10 minutes

-Cook Time 8 mins
+Cook Time 8 minutes

-Total Time 1 hr 18 mins
+Total Time 1 hour 18 minutes

 Course Dessert, Dessert/ snack